-I often carry an avocado with me in my purse when traveling so I can enjoy an autoimmune-friendly snack that comes in its own handy package!
+I often carry an avocado in my purse when I travel.
+That way I can enjoy an autoimmune-friendly snack that comes in its own handy package!

 Garlic is a prebiotic, so it feeds good bacteria in your gut.
-This can be helpful if you’re suffering from an autoimmune disease because your gut and your immune system are intrinsically linked.13,14 Having plenty of friendly gut bacteria bolsters your immune system, and keeps bad bacteria and yeast in check.
+This can be helpful if you’re suffering from an autoimmune disease because your gut and your immune system link together.10,11 Friendly gut bacteria bolsters your immune system, and keeps bad bacteria and yeast in check.

-Garlic also contains selenium, which is essential for regulating excessive immune responses and chronic inflammation in people with autoimmune diseases15.
-Selenium is also a vital mineral for supporting your thyroid.
-Studies have shown that people with Hashimoto’s who increase their selenium intake can decrease their thyroid antibodies by almost 64%!16 To ensure optimal selenium levels, add garlic, grass-fed beef and poultry, and fatty fish such as salmon to your diet.17
+Garlic also contains selenium, which helps regulate excessive immune responses and chronic inflammation in people with autoimmune diseases.12 Additionally, selenium is a vital mineral for supporting your thyroid.
+Studies have shown that people with Hashimoto’s who increase their selenium intake can decrease thyroid antibodies by almost 64%!13 To ensure optimal selenium levels, add garlic, grass-fed beef and poultry, and fatty fish such as salmon to your diet.14

 5. Grass-fed Beef

-One of the most essential nutrients you need to prevent or reverse autoimmune conditions is zinc.
-Zinc supports your immune system in various ways, including regulating your lymphocytes (a type of white blood cell), and protecting you against pathogens.18
+One of the most important nutrients in preventing or reversing autoimmune conditions is zinc.
+Zinc supports your immune system in many ways, including regulating your lymphocytes (a type of white blood cell) and protecting you against pathogens.

-As with lamb, I recommend organic, grass-fed beef over conventionally raised meat to avoid GMOs, added hormones, and antibiotics that conventional livestock are exposed to.
-Plus, studies show that animals raised on a healthy, natural diet of fresh grass are higher in vital nutrients, including anti-inflammatory Omega-3s.20 The less inflammation you have, the lower you are on the autoimmune spectrum, and the fewer symptoms you experience.
+I recommend organic, grass-fed beef over conventionally raised meat.
+Conventional livestock is exposed to GMOs, added hormones, and antibiotics.
+Plus, studies show that animals raised on a healthy, natural diet of fresh grass are higher in vital nutrients, including anti-inflammatory Omega-3s.15 The less inflammation you have, the fewer symptoms you experience.

 6. Leafy Greens

 Eating plenty of greens is a key part of an autoimmune-friendly diet.
 Leafy greens are rich in magnesium, which is important for healthy immune function.
-The average American diet contains barely 50% of the conservative RDA for magnesium, and it’s estimated that around three-quarters of the population may be deficient in it.21,22,23 Magnesium deficiency has been shown to increase the production of pro-inflammatory cytokines, which raise inflammation levels, therefore contributing to autoimmunity.24
+The average American diet contains barely 50% of the conservative RDA for magnesium.
+It’s estimated that around three-quarters of the population may be deficient.16,17,18 Magnesium deficiency has been shown to increase the production of pro-inflammatory cytokines, which raise inflammation levels, therefore contributing to autoimmunity.19

-The current RDA for magnesium is 420mg.25 Just 1 cup of cooked spinach can provide 157 mg or 39% of the RDA, so it’s fairly easy to get enough if you make leafy greens part of your everyday diet.
-Other fabulous sources of magnesium include Swiss chard and kale, which provide 36% and 18% of your RDA respectively.
-My nutrition powerhouse Organic Greens Superfood Juice Powder is a surefire way to get all the benefits greens have to offer, including magnesium, B vitamins, and other essential nutrients, in a convenient powder that is delicious stirred into your smoothie or even just a glass of water with ice!
-Plus, it’s a cost-effective way to obtain these nutrients from all organic produce, without any of the GMOs that can exacerbate autoimmunity.
+The current RDA for magnesium is 420mg.20 Just 1 cup of cooked spinach provides 157 mg or 39% of the RDA.
+It’s fairly easy to get enough if you make leafy greens part of your everyday diet.
+Other sources of magnesium include Swiss chard and kale, providing 36% and 18% of your RDA respectively.
+My nutritional powerhouse Organic Greens Superfood Juice Powder is a surefire way to get all the benefits greens have to offer including magnesium, B vitamins, and other essential nutrients.
+The convenient powder is also delicious in a smoothie or even a glass of water!
+Plus, it’s a cost-effective way to obtain these nutrients from all organic produce, without any GMOs that can exacerbate autoimmunity.

-I have seen it time and time again after working with autoimmune patients from all over the world that eating foods rich in the essential vitamins and minerals you need for optimal immune function is the first step to reversing your condition.
-My bestselling book The Autoimmune Solution Cookbook is an excellent resource for learning how to create 100% autoimmune-friendly meals with the 6 foods featured in this article and other nutritional powerhouses.
-And, as you’ll find out when you read it, The Autoimmune Solution Cookbook is so much more than just a cookbook—it’s a roadmap for preventing and overcoming autoimmune disease.
-In its pages, I offer you step-by-step guidance for making The Myers Way® a way of life, while creating mouth-watering plates worth showing off!
+I have seen it time and time again after working with autoimmune patients from all over the world—eating foods rich in the essential vitamins and minerals is the first step to reversing your condition.
+You need them for optimal immune function!
+My bestselling book The Autoimmune Solution Cookbook is an excellent resource for learning how to create autoimmune-friendly meals.
+It even uses the 6 foods featured in this article!
+You will find that The Autoimmune Solution Cookbook is so much more than just a cookbook—it is a roadmap for preventing and overcoming autoimmune disease.
+I offer you step-by-step guidance to make The Myers Way® a way of life with mouth-watering plates worth showing off!

 Achieving optimal nutrition is key to preventing and reversing autoimmunity and other chronic conditions.
-Let’s face it though–even the healthiest of eaters sometimes have less than optimal levels of essential vitamins and minerals for a number of reasons:
+Let’s face it though—even the healthiest eaters sometimes have less than optimal levels of essential vitamins and minerals.
+This could be for various reasons, including:

-- You may be struggling with leaky gut, SIBO, or another disorder that keeps you from absorbing all of the nutrients you get from food
+- You may be struggling with leaky gut, SIBO, or other disorders that keep you from absorbing all the nutrients you get from food.

-My top four Bestsellers provide you with all of the protein, amino acids, B vitamins, and micronutrients you need to truly thrive!
-And, now through Thursday December 20th at midnight CST, you can SAVE 15% on my bestselling supplements:
+My top four Bestsellers provide you with all of the protein, amino acids, B vitamins, and micronutrients you need to thrive!

-- Collagen Protein: packed with amino acids to help maintain and promote optimal gut lining health
+- Collagen Protein: packed with amino acids to help maintain and promote optimal gut health

 - Organic Greens: provides all the benefits of leafy greens, including B vitamins, magnesium, phytonutrients, and antioxidants in a convenient powder form